 - Deductibles.
-The deductible is typically listed as a dollar amount and a percentage.
+The deductible is listed as a dollar amount and a percentage for each type of coverage.
 The deductible is the amount you must pay before the insurance company will pay.
 For example, if you have a claim for $1,000 and a deductible of $300, the insurance company will automatically deduct $300 from the amount it will pay you.

 - Discounts.
 All the discounts you’re receiving will be listed.
 Ask your company if there’s a discount you think you should be getting.

 - Policy premium.
 This is the cost of your policy after your discounts.

 - Rating information.
 This section describes what factors they used to decide on your premium.

 - Mortgagee.
 Make sure the name and address of your mortgagee are correct.

 Understanding Rates and Premiums